shahiljain/rEFInd-afterdark/README.md

 ### Background sizes

 If you find the background looks blurry it may be due to the included wallpaper being an incorrect resolution for your monitor.
-You can download the [original high quality wallpaper][wallpaper], resize it as appropriate, and replace the `background.png`.
+You can download the [SVG version](https://drive.google.com/file/d/1a_E6PZNcs0do9KOtvJWEADW00dnHQ-tS/view?usp=sharing) of the background, resize it as appropriate, and replace the
+`background.png`.

 You can of course also choose your own background!